Afghanistan: Pakistan braces for more 'Islamization' after Taliban victory | DW | 16.09.2021

 Islamabad has urged the Afghan Taliban to ensure that the TTP does not use Afghan soil to launch attacks inside Pakistan.
 Despite the Taliban's assurance, the TTP has already intensified its attacks on Pakistani troops.

-Analyst Said Alam Mehsud said that he believes terrorist attacks are likely to increase not only in northwestern areas but across Pakistan.
+Analyst Said Alam Mehsud said that he believes terrorist attacks are likely to increase not only in northwestern areas of Pakistan but across the country.

 Religious groups are demanding the imposition of Shariah law in Pakistan more vigorously than before.